Kamva/mgm/README.md

 })
 ```

-- To run a transaction with your context, use `mgm.TransactionWithCtx()` method.
+- To run a transaction with your own context, use the `mgm.TransactionWithCtx()` method.
-- To run a transaction on another connection, use `mgm.TransactionWithClient()` method.
+- To run a transaction on another connection, use the `mgm.TransactionWithClient()` method.

 -----------------
-### Mongo Go Models other packages
+## Other Mongo Go Models Packages

-**We implemented these packages to simplify query and aggregate in mongo**
+**We implemented these packages to simplify queries and aggregations in mongo**

-`builder`: simplify mongo query and aggregation.
+`builder`: simplify mongo queries and aggregations.

-`operator` : contain mongo operators as predefined variable.
+`operator` : contains mongo operators as predefined variables.
 (e.g `Eq  = "$eq"` , `Gt  = "$gt"`)

-`field` : contain mongo fields using in aggregation
-and ... as predefined variable.
+`field` : contains mongo fields used in aggregations and ... as predefined variable.
 (e.g `LocalField = "localField"`, `ForeignField = "foreignField"`)

- example:
+Example:
  ```go
 import (
    "github.com/kamva/mgm/v3"